 Contact The Medical Negligence Experts today for a no-obligation consultation.
 We will be able to answer your questions about what to expect should you proceed to go ahead with your nerve damage compensation claims.

-Understanding Compensation Claims
+Understanding Medical Negligence Claims

 To appreciate how compensation claims work, consider amputation claims, which our lawyers also specialise in.
 For example, NHS figures show that between 5,000 and 6,000 amputations occur in the UK each year.
 Indeed, most relate to progressive conditions such as diabetes, but some stem from medical negligence.